continuedev/continue/docs/docs/customization/other-configuration.md

 # Other Configuration

-See the [ContinueConfig Reference](../reference/config) for the full list of configuration options.
+See the [config.json Reference](../reference/config) for the full list of configuration options.

 ## Customize System Message